2487411142/DefiningPokerGamesandTheaters-Comp303/README.md

 •	Using design patterns: Null Object, Flyweight, Singleton, Composite, Decorator, Prototype, Command, Template Method, Observer, Visitor

-This coursework demontrate what I learned in class.
-From a pratical point of view, the Visitor, Observer, Composite and Decorator is the most important part.
+This coursework demonstrates what I learned in class.
+From a practical point of view, the Visitor, Observer, Composite and Decorator is the most important part.
 I used these design patterns to represent a hand of cards, a theater that plays movies and different kind of movies.